MDIL-SNU/SHERPA/README.md

 ## Miscellaneous
-1. INCAR, KPOINTS, and POTCAR should be prepared in the current directory for `SPS_VASP`.
+1. INCAR, KPOINTS, and POTCAR should be prepared in the current directory for `SHERPA_VASP`.
 2. To use hybrid potentials for LAMMPS, append `pair_coeff`s with the delimiter (|) among them.
 For example,
 ```text